- Copywriting Services

 Your tech copywriter will need to acquire an understanding of what your product does, who it’s for (knowing your target customer is critical!) and the most important reasons why someone should buy it.

-A skilled technical writer will translate the practical features of your software, tech or B2B product into compelling benefits.
+A skilled technical writer will translate the practical features of your SaaS, tech or B2B product into compelling benefits.
 She might mention that the machine you’re selling produces gizmos at a rate of 100 per hour.
 But where she’ll really earn her money is in explaining that your machine will produce those gizmos twice as fast as any other machine on the market, resulting in 20%-50% higher productivity.

 She might state that the machine is extremely reliable, a true workhorse.
 But she’ll explain that this means no down time and no more costly repairs that eat into your profit margins.
 Benefits are what stop readers in their tracks and make them pull out their wallets.

 Before putting pen to paper, a good technical copywriter will want to understand your target market.
 She’ll ask questions such as:

 To hit home with your reader, your copy must be relatable.
 That is, the reader must be able to understand how your product or service will help him.
 What are his pain points, and how do you eliminate that pain?
 Your tech writer should write from the reader’s perspective.